 The Taste

 The Barrel and Hatch Cider is made from a blend of Kingston Black Somerset Redstreak and Improved Foxwelps.
 The Redstreak and Foxwelps stand out but the Kingstone is light on the ground, which is a bit of a shame, I love me some Kingos.
-Upfront it is nice and fruity tricking you into thinking its a sweeter, more fruit-forward cider but then it fades pretty quickly into a reasonably dry blend with a few woody oak undertones.
+Upfront it is nice and fruity tricking you into thinking it’s a sweeter, more fruit-forward cider but then it fades pretty quickly into a reasonably dry blend with a few woody oak undertones.
 There is a moment just before the cider hits your tongue that has a great perfume.
 It’s got fine bubbles and not too many of them.
 There are more bitters than tannins and the bitters hang around for a while.
 The texture is very smooth.

 Final Thoughts on the 2015 Barrel and Hatch